805vinnguy/Hack/README.md

 # The Hack Computer

-> A Modern Computer on First Principles: From Nand to Tetris.  - Shimon Schocken
+> A Modern Computer on First Principles: From Nand to Tetris.

 ## Nand to Tetris Abstration Layers